espegun/good-dev-practice/README.md

 [Writing Great Python Code](https://docs.python-guide.org/#writing-great-python-code)

 ## Learnt from PRs - to be moved at some point
+- Be super critical of your own doc string.
+Check spelling, grammar, conciseness, intuitivety and DRY with declaration/type hints.
 - Use helper functions within functions to keep it readable.
 - Always use `snake_case` variable names in Python, also when referring to `CamelCaseClassNames`.
 - (Simen mener:) Move large if/else or other boilerplate sections into helper functions with intuitive